ravdevman/itsup-Intranet/README.md

 # IT-Sup INRANET

-This is the v1.0 for my school project.
+This is the v1.2 for my school project.

-## Demo
+## Demo of the early version

 ![Demo](https://raw.githubusercontent.com/ravdevman/itsup-Intranet/main/images/demo-gif.gif)